The-Jonsey/streamdeckd/README.md

 - run `sudo udevadm control --reload-rules` to reload the udev rules

-Then xdotool will be required to simulate keypress. to install this run:
+Then xdotool will be required to simulate keypresses, to install this run:

 #### Arch